Table of Contents

 Lymphatics from the right side run along the inferior surface of the diaphragm and its right crus to drain into the preaortic lymph nodes around the celiac artery origin.

-Lymphatics from the left and right lobes of the liver form two branches – one branch passes through the diaphragm along with the inferior vena cava to eventually drains into the lymph nodes along the terminal portion of the inferior vena cava; the second branch runs antero-inferiorly around the sharp margin of the liver, along the ligamentum teres to drain into the hepatic lymph nodes.
+Lymphatics from the left and right lobes of the liver form two branches – one branch passes through the diaphragm along with the inferior vena cava to eventually drain into the lymph nodes along the terminal portion of the inferior vena cava; the second branch runs antero-inferiorly around the sharp margin of the liver, along the ligamentum teres to drain into the hepatic lymph nodes.

 Lymphatics on the inferior surface of the liver meet at the porta hepatis and along with the lymphatics from the deep group drain into the hepatic nodes.